hl037/torefl/README.rst

 ::

-    torefl>e -bib <filename> [register]
+    torefl>e bib <filename> [register]

 Exports in bibtex format the selection in register if given, else the selection of the previous call to ``list``.
-You have to type the ``-bib`` because other exporters could be supported in the future (like an html exporter or other reference list formats)
+You have to type the ``bib`` because other exporters could be supported in the future (like an html exporter or other reference list formats)